forgery810/fl-studio-presonus-atom-sq/README.md

 This is in the beta stage with known bugs and far from complete functionality.
 It is functioning well enough to be useful.

+There will be updates often, some minor and some major, so check back.
+Check the todo.txt files for changes.

 If you use this please let me know of any bugs through github or any suggestions at forgery810@gmail.com

 #   FL Studio Setup